 I have a blue cup that I drink my coffee from each morning.
-I will not use any other as long at it remains intact, which presently it bravely demonstrates to me by still securely holding hot liquid even though a long vertical fissure emanating from a big chip on the rim could render its vessel-type properties null and void.
-There are two other chips on its defiant rim too that seem to be holding their own.
+I will not use any other as long at it remains intact, which even though a long vertical fissure emanating from a big chip on the rim could render its holding properties null and void, still the little mug remains defiant.

-I bought the cup in Cowichan Bay what has to be 15 years ago from a woman potter whose studio was down near the water just off the main street.
+I bought the cup in Cowichan Bay what has to be 10 years ago from a woman potter whose studio was down near the water just off the main street.
 I can’t recall her name, she’s identified only by what I can guess is a letter “J” scored into the clay bottom.
-I’ve been back since to see if she was still there when I had thoughts of replacing my blue cup when its crack grew longer, but her studio is gone.
-I searched another potters wares while I was there, picking up and holding several cups but nothing came of it.
-Nothing felt quite like the one I had.
+I’ve been back since to see if she was still there when I had thoughts of replacing my blue cup when its crack grew longer, and thinking its life was over, but her studio is gone.
+I searched another potters wares while I was there, picking up and holding several cups but nothing felt quite like the one I had.

-I don’t go apoplectic if I am forced to use another cup at home. (hmm, the use of the word forced is noted.)
-It’s just when I am at home my blue cup- nick named by my daughter as Old Chippy- is the one I will always prefer to use.
+It’s not that I won’t use another cup at home, It’s just when I am at home my blue cup- nick named by my daughter as Old Chippy- is the one I will always prefer to use.
 Oddly too I will never drink tea from it.
 Only coffee.
 Tea can go into any cup.
 I don’t care.

 Allow me wax poetic over Old Chippy-

-I believe my cup would feel that I thought it ugly with its cracks and chips and had outlived its purpose for me if I were to begin using a new cup.
+I believe my cup has feelings.
+Weirdo.
+I feel that it would think I thought it ugly with its cracks and chips if I were to begin using a new cup.
 But this would never be the case.
-My cups patina only enhances; the chips and crack a testament to duty and purpose and fortitude, proclaiming its brawn and determination to keep engaged in the task that it was made for until it absolutely can no longer.
+My cups patina only enhances, the chips and crack a testament to duty and purpose and fortitude, proclaiming its brawn and determination to remain engaged in the task that it was made for until it absolutely can no longer.

 There is courage displayed there in my cup, and something of The Velveteen Rabbit perhaps.